-In line with recent City Council legislation, the NYC Department of Transportation is launching a two-year citywide pilot to designate about 300 parking spaces in municipal parking facilities and 300 parking spaces on-street in select neighborhoods exclusively for the use of carshare companies.
+In line with recent City Council legislation, the NYC Department of Transportation is running a two-year citywide pilot that designates 283 parking spaces in municipal parking facilities and on street in select neighborhoods for the use of carshare companies.

 - Lower household transportation costs by providing reliable access to a car without annual car insurance and maintenance bills, tickets, and unexpected costs.
 You only pay for as much or as little as you drive.

 - Shorten your search for parking by ensuring that carshare members always have a reserved space.
 Adding carshare spaces can also reduce personal car ownership, which benefits all drivers in the neighborhood by lowering the number of cars competing for the curb.

 - Improve access to services, friends/family, and recreation by making a car available when you need one.